 Probiotics are beneficial for a healthy gut microbiome, so there’s a definite benefit to our health by consuming probiotics in our diet or through supplements.

-Although there does seem to be some correlation between gut health and weight loss, it’s clear more research is needed in this particular area of probiotics.
-We know maintaining a healthy weight is important, and some evidence does suggest that taking probiotics can help us to achieve a healthy weight.
+Although there seems to be some correlation between gut health and weight loss, more research is needed in this particular area of probiotics.
+We know maintaining a healthy weight is essential, and some evidence does suggest that taking probiotics can help us to achieve a healthy weight.